-Congress enacted HIPAA to protect private health information when people changed jobs and were forced to apply for new health insurance.
+Congress enacted HIPAA to protect private, protected health information when people changed jobs and were forced to apply for new health insurance.
 The U.S. Department of Health and Human Services (HHS) adopted the Privacy Rule in 2003 and defined Protected Health Information (PHI) as “any information held by a covered entity which concerns health status, the provision of healthcare, or payment for healthcare that can be linked to an individual.”

 - Administrative safeguards, which refer to policies and procedures that show HIPAA compliance and document that HIPAA policies are followed.

 - Physical safeguards include controlling access to data storage areas.